AfroDex/backend-replacement/docs/api/README.md

 The API currently limits clients to 6 concurrent connections and 12 reconnects per minute per IP address.
 We reserve the right to adjust these without advanced notice.

 The API does not limit the number of `getMarket` and `order` messages the client can send at this time.
-Protip: subscribe to [this issue](https://github.com/forkdelta/proposals/issues/11) to get updates on when that changes.

 Clients that violate rate limits repeatedly may be blocked.